Senior Program Manager (Program and Delivery Mngt Office Team) | Remote job

 We are Semrush, a global IT company developing our own product—a platform for digital marketers.
 New stars are born here, so don’t miss your chance.

-This is our Senior Program Manager (Acquisitions and Integration) role for those who strive to implement functional processes and drive them to full completion.
+This is our Senior Program Manager (Program and Delivery Mngt Office Team) role for those who strive to implement functional processes and drive them to full completion.

 Tasks in the role